SpectraLogic/ds3_python_sdk/README.md

 ```

 To use the rc file use `source my_rc_file.rc` which will export all of the environment variables into the current bash shell and will be picked up by the CLI.

+## Proxy Support

+The CLI client supports connecting to DS3 via a HTTP Proxy.
+To automatically connect to the proxy from the cli set `http_proxy` as an environment variable and the `ds3_cli` will pick up the configuration.
+The proxy setting it not required to be set, but if you work in an environment where a proxy is present and the `http_proxy` environment variable is already set, you should not have to do anything.